harrison-ai/cobalt-s3-archiver/README.md

 Each file will be `stored` in the ZIP with no compression unless a compression argument is provided.
 Supported compression includes deflate, bzip2, lzma, zstd and xz.
 All input files will be compressed with the same compression.

 The path of each file in the ZIP will the be the key of the input object unless a `prefix_strip`argument is provided.
-If a `prefix_strip` argument is provided it's value is removed from the input object key before writing it into the zip e.g. `my/input/key.txt` with a `prefix_strip` argument of `my/` will be added to the ZIP as `input/key.txt`.
+If a `prefix_strip` argument is provided its value is removed from the input object key before writing it into the zip.
+For example `my/input/key.txt` with a `prefix_strip` argument of `my/` will be added to the zip as `input/key.txt`.
 The `prefix_strip` must not start with `\` but must include a trailing `\`, this is explicitly validated rather than `magically` edited in the code.

 ## Limitations